 Yes!

-To avoid over-soaking, change out the water every 6-8 hours.
+Tip: To avoid over-soaking, change out the water every 6-8 hours and soak no longer than 36 hours.

 We'd love to hear from you!